palegreendot/palegreendot.github.io/_posts/2018-07-30-rrg-reading-notes.markdown

 * "The map is not the territory" - coined by Alfred Korzybski
 * Abstractions are distinct from the underlying reality that they represent
-* Abstrations are necessary - a map that is 1:1 to the territory is useless
+* Abstractions are necessary - a map that is 1:1 to the territory is useless
 * However, we must understand the limits of our abstractions
 * Limitations of maps
     * Map may be incorrect in ways that we don't realize